 Make sure that what you are purchasing is certified organic.
 If it is not ‘certified’ as organic by a nationally recognised agency then it is not legally classed as organic and should not be marketed as such.

-Harrison's Bird Food are certified organic in the USA by International Certification services and certified in the UK by the Organic Food Federation (GB-BIO-192)
+Harrison's Bird Food are certified organic in the USA by Where Food Comes From Organic (US-ORG-001) and certified in the UK by the Organic Food Federation (GB-ORG-04)

 Harrison’s, pet birds and organics